Due to issues surrounding the COVID-19 virus, Colorado Burnal Equinox has been cancelled this year.

 What is Colorado Burnal Equinox?

-The location this year, for the first 48 hour rendition of this 4th year event is a plot of land that many in the CO community have infused with so much love about 3 miles down HWY 68 from HWY 285 at the Bailey turn off.
+The location this year of this 5th year event is a plot of land that many in the CO community have already infused with so much love about 3 miles down HWY 68 from HWY 285 at the Bailey turn off.

 Will it be Cold?

 Preparation for the weather is paramount to having a positive transformative experience.
-Take time to educate yourself on the best ways to keep yourself comfortable and safe in the mountains during the winter (Radical Self Reliance).
-We have approached several self proclaimed enthusiasts of winter camping and asked for tips and techniques.
-As we receive them we will make them as available as possible.
-If you feel you have ways to contribute to this please do so as you see fit.
+Take time to educate yourself on the best ways to keep yourself comfortable and safe in the mountains during the winter (employing much Radical Self Reliance).
+If you feel you have additional ways to contribute to a safe and successful winter camp out, please let us know.
 It is (y)our Community that makes all of these things possible.

 (We recommend using a computer and avoid using Firefox)